goFrendiAsgard/No-CMS/readme.md

 + (in progress) support PDO, use groceryCRUD that support PDO, use CodeIgniter 3.0
 + (done, tested) new installer that will also support PDO
 + (in progress) make nordrassil generated code also support PDO <-- Need to check enum and set
-+ (done) change all default module to use dbforge on installation
++ (done, tested) change all default module to use dbforge on installation
 + (done, tested) make navigation management more intuitive
 + (done, tested) allowing widget inside widget
 + (proposed) Navigation: move to anywhere.
 + (done, tested) remove WYSIWYG, use layout management instead.
 + (done, tested) use APPPATH to fetch language & modules in case of the user move index.php.
 Thanks to Petr Valenta
-+ (done) there is an infinite redirection potential in cms_redirect if combined with dynamic widget
++ (done, tested) fix infinite redirection potential in cms_redirect if combined with dynamic widget